scheme-requests-for-implementation/srfi-126/srfi-126.md

 the associations is unspecified.  `Hashtable-map!` returns an unspecified value.

+- `(hashtable-prune! proc hashtable)` (procedure)

+`Proc` should accept two arguments, should return a single value, and should not mutate `hashtable`.
+The `hashtable-prune!` procedure applies `proc` once for every association in `hashtable`, passing it the key and value as arguments, and deletes the association if `proc` returns a true value.
+The order in which `proc` is applied to the associations is unspecified.  `Hashtable-prune!` returns an unspecified value.

+*Rationale:* This procedure is provided in place of a typical "filter" and "remove" pair because the name "remove" may easily be confused with "delete," and because the semantics of a mutative filtering operation, which is to select elements to keep and remove the rest, counters the human intuition of selecting elements to remove.

 - `(hashtable-fold proc init hashtable)` (procedure)

 `Proc` should accept three arguments, should return a single value,